 The archive data collection system is internal system of CERTUM.
-The exception to this rule are the archives kept by the registration authorities associated with CERTUM.
+The exception to this rule are the archives kept by Registration Points associated with CERTUM.
 The data in external files must be kept primarily for the purpose of the audits carried out by CERTUM or entity designated by CERTUM.